CaptainDuke/Hugo-source/content/home/about.md

 Before coming here, I was a research assistant at [South China University of Technology][2], working with [Prof. Yong Xu][6] and [Associate Prof. Haibin Ling][7].
 We were mainly focusing on human action recognition in static images and dynamic videos, using the combination model of CNNs and LSTMs.

 During undergraduate years, I went to [Rutgers, the State University of New Jersey][3] with scholarships for Student Research Summer Program, where I engaged in Auto-Navigation Robotics projects.
 I got my BEng. at South China University of Technology in 2017.
-For more information, please see my [Curriculum Vitae].
+For more information, please see my {{% staticref "files/cv.pdf" %}}Curriculum Vitae{{% /staticref %}}.

 [1]: https://ai.tencent.com/ailab     "Tencent"
 [2]: https://www.scut.edu.cn/new/  "SCUT"